bootscore/bootscore/README.md

 ## Support & contribute

 ### Discussions
-Check the [documentation](https://bootscore.me/category/documentation/).
-If you have a general question or need help with your project, feel free to open a new [discussion](https://github.com/orgs/bootscore/discussions).
-Maybe your question is in [help wanted](https://github.com/bootscore/bootscore/issues?q=is%3Aissue+label%3A%22help+wanted%22+) labeled issues already solved.

-If you have a general question which is not answered in the docmentation or need help with your project, feel free to open a new discussion.
-Your question might already be addressed in issues labeled 'help wanted' that have been resolved.
+If you have a general question that is not answered in the [documentation](https://bootscore.me/category/documentation/) or need help with your project, feel free to open a new [discussion](https://github.com/orgs/bootscore/discussions).
+Your question might already have been resolved in issues labeled [help wanted](https://github.com/bootscore/bootscore/issues?q=is%3Aissue+label%3A%22help+wanted%22+).

 ### Issues
 If you find a bug or have a feature idea, you're welcome to open an [issue](https://github.com/bootscore/bootscore/issues).
 Please check [closed issues](https://github.com/bootscore/bootscore/issues?q=is%3Aissue+is%3Aclosed) first to avoid duplicates.